haruval/private-triage-agent/README.md

    (`PERSON`), organizations (`ORG`), locations (`GPE`), facilities (`FAC`).
    This is what turns `Sarah` into `Alex_P1` and `Northwind` into `Acme_O1`.
-3. **Neural coreference.** fastcoref (`biu-nlp/f-coref`) predicts mention clusters — every span that refers to the same entity, returned as character offsets — so "Sarah," "she," and "her" come back as one chain.
+3. **Neural coreference.** fastcoref (`biu-nlp/f-coref`) predicts mention clusters, every span that refers to the same entity, returned as character offsets, so "Sarah," "she," and "her" come back as one chain.
 Each pronoun gets a grammatical placeholder tied by suffix to the entity NER already tagged (`Sarah → Alex_P1`, `she → They_P1`, `her → Their_P1`).
 Claude can see all three refer to entity `P1`, and re-hydration restores each original